drone29a/clj-oauth/README.markdown

 The client part of the library depends on Richard Newman's [clj-apache-http](http://github.com/rnewman/clj-apache-http) which includes Apache's
 HTTP components.

-The server support makes it simple to add oauth support to any [ring](http://github.com/mmcgrana/ring) based web applications such as Compojure.
+The server support makes it simple to add OAuth support to any [Ring](http://github.com/mmcgrana/ring) based web applications such as Compojure.

 # Building #